 - Mycobacterium tuberculosis

-Histology of infected lung can be broken down into four stages 2:
+The gross and histologic appearance of the infected lung can be broken down into four stages of inflammation 2:

-Red and grey hepatisation refers to the gross morphological appearance of a lung with inflammatory exudate in the alveolar spaces.
+Red and grey hepatisation refer to the gross morphological appearance of a lung with inflammatory exudate in the alveolar spaces.

 Treatment and prognosis